John Rock (abolitionist)

-John Stewart Rock (October 13, 1825 - December 3, 1866) was an African-American teacher, doctor, dentist, lawyer and abolitionist, historically associated with the coining of the term "black is beautiful" (thought to have originated from a speech he made in 1858, however historical records now indicate he never actually used the specific phrase on that day).
-Rock was one of the first African-American men to earn a medical degree.
+John Stewart Rock (October 13, 1825 - December 3, 1866) was an African American teacher, doctor, dentist, lawyer and abolitionist, historically associated with the concept that "black is beautiful", which was thought to have originated from a speech he made in 1858.
+Historical records now indicate he never actually used the specific phrase on that day, although he did refer to the beauty of Black people.

+Rock was one of the first African American men to earn a medical degree.
 In addition, he was the first black person to be admitted to the bar of the Supreme Court of the United States.